haptork/easyLambda/_docs/03-hello-world.md

 result.
 For each row, count returns an incremented value of prior result.
 The end result is the total rows which gets printed on the console.

-Let's say we want to count the rows for each value of addition.
-Since, (4, 3) and (2, 5) both add to 7 while (2, 1) adds to 3, the desired result is (7, 2) and (3, 1).
-Follwing is the data-flow for this.
+Let's say we want to count how many rows have resulted in same value of addition.
+Since, (4, 3) and (2, 5) both add to 7 while (2, 1) is the only row that adds to 3, the desired result would be (7, 2) and (3, 1).
+Following is the dataflow for this.

 {% highlight ruby %}
 using ezl::rise;